ZequnZ/hackathon_proj/README.md

 ![](media/2025-06-01-07-06-28.png)

+To spin up the front end, run `uv run python src/frontend/app.py` in the project root.

 ### LangSmith Tracing

 LangSmith Tracing can also be used for tracing the AI agent's behavior.
 After simply adding your key, you can find the traces at `https://smith.langchain.com/` and you can also use the `langsmith` CLI to view the traces.